Originate/guide/git.md

 ## Commits

 * Each commit should contain only one particular change.
-Its okay to have many small commits.
+Its okay (and encouraged) to have many small commits during development.
 * Commit frequently during your work, each time a dedicated change is done and the tests pass.
 Don't accumulate dozens of changes before committing.
 Rather, get into the habit of doing one thing at a time, committing it, then do the next.
 * Always review your work before committing it.
 * Commit messages should have a 50 characters summary written in imperative ("fix signup") if possible, or as a short summary for features ("logout button"), followed by an empty line, followed by an optional longer description.